csecareanu/medical-clinic-frontend-react/README.md

 - In React, sharing state is accomplished by moving it up to the closest common ancestor.
 This is called “lifting state up”.
-We can see that in UserEntryElement where there is no local state.
+We can see that in UserEntryElement (the component was removed) where there is no local state.
 The persistent information was moved in the parent component instead.